How to Hold a Tennis Racket: 5 Grips Every Player Should Know

 - Repeat until the motion needs no thought at all.

 Most coaches have players drill grip changes on their own before folding them into footwork and full stroke mechanics.
+If you are just starting out, fold these grip changes into a wider routine of tennis drills for beginners so the switches become automatic during live rallies, not just standing still.

 Common Mistakes